20 Types of Screwdrivers & How They Use | Daily Life Tools

 Here are 20 Different Types of Screwdrivers and their uses:

-Today, we’re going to cover 20 different types of screwdrivers and their uses.
+Today, we will cover 20 different types of screwdrivers and their uses.

-We’ll go over what they are, what they look like, how they’re made, why you might use them, and some examples of each type of screwdriver in action.
+We’ll go over what they are, what they look like, how they’re made, why you might use them, and some examples of each type of screwdriver.

 Here we go!